fudgebucket27/LoopDropSharp/README.md

 ![](https://github.com/cobmin/LoopDropSharp/blob/Development/GitHubBanner.png)
 Find Nft holders, airdrop Nfts, mass transfer cryto, and more on Loopring.
 Quickly find what you need and send.
-Save time with LoopDropSharp.
+Save time and money with LoopDropSharp.

 https://cobmin.io/posts/Airdrop-Nfts-on-Loopring